rudrajit1729/FunCodePlayground/README.md

 # Fun Code Playground

-Dive into an exciting project where you'll enhance a Python program that detects palindromes, gathers weather info, and scrapes webpages!
-As a begineer in software engineering, try tackling these diverse challenges: try making sense of the code, fix the functionalities and coding style, and finally contribute your changes.
+Dive into this fun project where you'll enhance a Python program that detects palindromes, gathers weather information, and scrapes webpages!
+As a begineer in software engineering, try tackling these diverse challenges: making sense of the code, fixing the functionalities and coding style, and finally contributing your changes.
 Enjoy the process!

 ## Environment Setup
 - Check if you can access `pip` and `git` from your terminal.